 Continuous integration tools deployed on-premises can help organizations carry out several tasks, such as downloads, installations, and configuration as per business requirements.
 Moreover, on-premises software deployment generally requires a software license for each user.

 Cloud deployment is the on-demand deployment of a software/solution based on the hosted internet connection.
 Cloud-based Software-as-a-Service (SaaS) and PaaS services help organizations reduce the CAPEX and other costs associated with the installation and management of the software/solution.
 Organizations, nowadays, are focusing on the faster delivery of applications and releasing frequent updates to achieve a competitive advantage.
-With cloud-based continuous integration tools, organizations can focus more on the core tasks, rather than worrying about purchasing, installing, and managing continuous integration solutions.
-The use of cloud-based continuous integration solutions is expected to grow, as companies are rapidly adopting cloud-based continuous integration solutions to leverage benefits such as enhanced speed, better flexibility, more security, and reduced cost.
-Moreover, many continuous integration providers have started providing continuous integration solutions via the cloud deployment model to help organizations meet their software development and delivery needs.
-Some of the providers of cloud-based continuous integration tools are Atlassian (Bamboo), CloudBees (Jenkins), and CircleCI.
+With cloud-based continuous integration tools, organizations can focus more on the core tasks, rather than worrying about purchasing, installing, and managing continuous integration tools.
+The use of cloud-based continuous integration tools is expected to grow, as companies are rapidly adopting cloud-based continuous integration tools to leverage benefits such as enhanced speed, better flexibility, more security, and reduced cost.
+Moreover, many continuous integration providers have started providing continuous integration tools via the cloud deployment model to help organizations meet their software development and delivery needs.
+Some of the providers of cloud-based best continuous integration software are Atlassian (Bamboo), CloudBees (Jenkins), and CircleCI.

-Based on the size, which organizations widely use Continuous Integration Tools?
+Based on the size, which organizations widely use Continuous Integration Devices?

 Small and Medium-Sized Enterprises

 SMEs are the companies with below 1,000 employees.
-The SME segment is expected to have a faster growth rate in the continuous integration tools market during the forecast period.
-SMEs generally face 3 critical challenges: lack of capital, skills, and scalability, and management control.
-To overcome these issues, they adopt the lift-and-shift migration strategy, which enables their business to scale and grow faster.
+The SME segment is expected to have a faster growth rate in the best continuous integration tools market during the forecast period.
+SMEs normally face 3 critical challenges: lack of budget, capability, and flexibility, and management control.
+To handle these problems, they deploy the lift-and-shift migration strategy, which allows their business to scale and grow faster.
 As per the data from the Organization for Economic Co-operation and Development (OECD), 30–60% of SMEs in OECD countries are investing to bring innovations into their ecosystem, despite having a lesser budget.
 SMEs have understood that instant responses, rapid business decisions, and customer satisfaction are the most significant facets of expanding their business, creating more revenue, and ensuring expected outcomes.
 The huge traction in the continuous integration market among the SMEs segment is expected to assist SMEs across the globe in scaling and growing their business faster.

 Large enterprises are defined as businesses employing over 1,000 employees.
 The large enterprise segment is estimated to have a larger market size in 2018, and the trend is expected to continue during the forecast period.
 Large enterprises are keen on investing in new and latest technologies to run their business more effectively.
 These enterprises are also modernizing their legacy applications to reduce CAPEX and OPEX.
 Moreover, they have dedicated in-house IT resources along with larger IT budgets, and therefore, they can consider adopting continuous integration tools.
 Large enterprises have adopted continuous integration tools to ensure the smooth functioning of their business applications and reduce application complications.

-Which industry verticals widely use Continuous Integration Tools?
+Which industry verticals widely use Continuous Integration Devices?